T R I P T I

 (Abhi, wake up)

-I sighed and walked over, the floor cool under my feet, and leaned down to shake him lightly.
+I leaned down to shake him lightly.

-"Abhi, wake up" I said again, trying to sound patient.
+"Abhi, wake up" I said again.

-I gasped softly, my heart fluttering wildly, that old familiar feeling spreading in my chest.
-He used to do this every morning once, before life turned into meetings, deadlines, and unread messages.
+He used to do this every morning once, before life turned into meetings, deadlines and unread messages.

 Without saying anything, he leaned forward and caught my lips in a kiss.
-My breath hitched, nerves tightening in my stomach as I instinctively gave in.
+My breath hitched, nerves tightened in my stomach as I instinctively gave in.
 His hand slid up my back, tracing small circles, sending shivers down my spine.

-A few minutes later, he came out, a towel wrapped around his waist, droplets of water trailing down his chest and abs.
+A few minutes later, he came out, a towel was wrapped around his waist, droplets of water trailing down his chest and abs.
 The sight made my breath hitch for an entirely different reason, it took me back to the old days.

 The carefree Abhinav I once knew in college, the boy who would run across the campus just to see me, who'd steal my notes just to tease me, who used to hold my hand and say, 'Angel, one day I'll make you mine'